-single decisionmaker "Two-Armed Bandit" model of Rothschild (1974).
-In each of a sequence of periods, a person chooses to play slot machine A or slot machine B. Slot machine A pays out \$1 with known probability 0.5 in exchange for the person putting in \$0.25 and pulling its arm.
+Bayesian learning also explains apparently suboptimal behavior in the "Two-Armed Bandit" model of Rothschild (1974).
+In each of a sequence of periods, a person chooses to play slot machine A, or slot machine B. Slot machine A pays out \$1 with known probability 0.5 in exchange for the person putting in \$0.25 and pulling its arm.
 Slot machine B pays out \$1 with an unknown probability which has a prior probability density centered on 0.5.
-The optimal strategy is to begin by playing machine B, since not only does it have the same expected payout per period, but also playing it improves the player's information, whereas playing machine A leaves his information unchanged.
-The player will switch to machine A if machine B pays out \$0 often enough relative to the number of times it pays out \$1, where "often enough" depends on the particular prior beliefs he has.
-If the first 1,000 plays all result in a payout of \$1, he will keep playing machine B, but if the next 9,000 plays all result in a payout of \$0, he should become very sure that machine B's payout rate is less than 0.5 and he should switch to machine A. But he will never switch back.
+The optimal strategy is to begin by playing machine B, since not only does it have the same expected payout per period, but also playing it improves the player's information, whereas playing machine B pays out \$0 often enough relative to the number of times it pays out \$1, where "often enough" depends on the particular prior beliefs he has.
+If the first 1,000 plays all result in a payout of \$0, he should become very sure that machine B's payout rate is less than

+0.5 and he should switch to machine A. But he will never switch back.
 Once he is playing machine A, he is learning nothing new as a result of his wins and losses, and even if he gets a payout of \$0 ten thousand times in a row, that gives him no reason to change machines.
 As a result, it can happen that even if machine B actually is better, a player following the ex ante optimal strategy can end up playing machine A an infinite number of times.

 Another model with a similar flavor is the cascade model.
-Consider a simplified version of the first example of a cascade in Bikchandani, Hirshleifer & Welch (1992) (who with Bannjerjee [1992] originated the idea; see also Hirshleifer [1995] ).
-A sequence of people must decide whether to Adopt at cost 0.5 or Reject a project worth either 0 or 1 with equal prior probabilities, having observed the decisions of people ahead of them in the sequence plus an independent private signal that takes the value High with probability p > 0.5 if the project's value is 1 and with probability (1-p) if it is 0, and otherwise takes the value Low.
+Consider a simplified version of the first example of a cascade in Bikhchandani, Hirshleifer & Welch (1992) (who with Bannerjee [1992] originated the idea; see also Hirshleifer [1995]).
+A sequence of people must decide whether to Adopt at cost 0.5 or Reject a project worth either 0 or 1 with equal prior probabilities, having observed the decisions of people ahead of them in the sequence plus an independent private signal that takes the value High with probability p > 0.5 if the project's value is 1 and with probability (1 - p) if it is 0, and otherwise takes the value Low.